Noise Levels in Childress County, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 502 Childress County residents, or 19.1%, live above that level.
 By land area, 15.2% of Childress County is above 55 dBA.

 Average noise levels for Childress County residents, grouped by direction from the center of Childress County.
-Central Childress County carries the highest population-weighted average; Western Childress County carries the lowest.
-Just 5% of residents in Western Childress County live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Childress County.
+The highest population-weighted average is in northwestern Childress County; the lowest is in western Childress County, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Quiet office to normal conversation